-Category B: For cars which also must be destroyed, and the body shell has to be crushed.
+Category B: Also for cars that must be destroyed and the body shell has to be crushed.
 Cat B vehicles have suffered extensive damage, however, some parts can be removed and repaired to use in other cars, depending on their condition.

-Category S: Since October 2017, cars which have suffered structural damage but can be repaired are classed as Category S. So this can include a bent or twisted chassis, or a collapsed crumple zone.
+Category S: Since October 2017, cars that have suffered structural damage but can be repaired are classed as Category S. So this can include a bent or twisted chassis or a collapsed crumple zone.
 And it means you’ll need a professional repair for it to be safe to drive.

-Category N: This replaces Cat D vehicles which haven’t encountered a structural impact.
+Category N: This replaces Cat D. Vehicles that haven’t encountered a structural impact.
 But Cat N cars are still too costly to repair.
-Issues can be cosmetic, electrical, or with parts including the brakes, steering and other safety-related items.
+Issues can be cosmetic, electrical, or with parts including the brakes, steering, and other safety-related items.

 Should you buy a Cat D write off car?

-Whether you buy a Cat D car depends on the particular vehicle you are looking at.
+Whether you buy a Cat D car depends on the particular vehicle you’re looking at.
 It also rests on your mechanical knowledge and your plans for the car once it has been repaired.

 For many Category D cars, the answer is down to economics.
 Will you be able to buy a damaged car cheaply enough to make it worth fixing to return to the road?
-Would it simply be cheaper to by a regular second hand car?
+Or would it simply be cheaper to buy a regular second-hand car?

 That will depend on the cost of parts and labour.
 It will mean being honest about the amount of work you’re willing to do and capable to take on.